James Lind: Tropical disease

-Lind died at Gosport in Hampshire as a Knight Commander of the Order of the Bath, in 1794.
-He was buried in St Mary's Parish Churchyard in Portchester.

 Recognition

 Lind's is one of twenty-three names on the Frieze of the London School of Hygiene and Tropical Medicine building in Keppel Street, London.
 Names were selected by a committee of unknown constitution who deemed them to be pioneers in public health and tropical medicine.
 At University of Edinburgh Medical School there is the James Lind commemorative plaque unveiled in 1953, funded by citrus growers of California and Arizona.

 The James Lind Alliance is named after him.

+The James Lind Library is a not-for-profit, open-access electronic library on medical treatment, funded by the Swiss National Science Foundation.